cyclus/cyclus.github.com/source/cep/cep20.rst

 This leads to the following ordering, or *phases*, of time step execution:

-* agents enter simulation
+* agents enter simulation (Deployment Phase)
-* agents respond to current simulation state
+* agents respond to current simulation state (PreExchange Phase)
-* resource exchange execution
+* resource exchange execution (Exchange Phase)
-* agents respond to current simulation state
+* agents respond to current simulation state (PostExchange Phase)
-* agents leave simulation
+* agents leave simulation (Decommissioning Phase)

-Technically, whether the agent entry occurs simultaneously with agent exit because the two (sub)events occur in a direct ordering.
-It is simpler cognitively, however, to think of an agent entering the simulation and acting in that time step, rather than entering a simulation at a given time and taking its first action in the subsequent time step.
+Technically, whether agent entry occurs simultaneously with agent exit or not does not matter from a simulation-mechanics point of view, because the two phases have a direct ordering.
+It will, however, from the point of view of module development.
+It is simpler cognitively to think of an agent entering the simulation and acting in that time step, rather than entering a simulation at a given time and taking its first action in the subsequent time step.

 In the spirit of Law's definition of a fixed-increment time advance mechanism, there is a final important invariant: *there is no guaranteed agent ordering of